juuyokka/TikTokBot/README.md

 # TikTokBot

-TikTokBot is a Discord bot that reads TikTok links and posts the videos directly into the chat
+TikTokBot is a Discord bot that reads TikTok links and posts the videos directly into chat.

 ## Installation